 Every American has the right to support causes he or she believes in without fear of harassment and intimidation, regardless of their beliefs.
 To change our laws to invade people's privacy and chill their participation in public life is not the way any democracy should operate, let alone the United States.
 We need transparency from the government, but privacy for individuals is equally, if not more, important to protect.
-If politicians truly care about fighting corruption, they should focus on corruption in government instead of targeting the private, constitutionally-protected activities of individuals.
-Furthermore, state legislatures should act immediately in response to AFPF v.
+If politicians truly care about fighting corruption, they should focus on corruption government instead of targeting constitutionally-protected the private, activities of individuals.
+Furthermore. state legislatures should act immediately in response to AFPF v.
 Bonta by passing laws to ensure citizen privacy remains the law of the land.

-Universal Scholarships Can Help Neighborhoods Needing Revitalization wen before COVID, families often moved from cities to suburbs to get better school assignments.
+Universal Scholarships Can Help Neighborhoods Needing Revitalization ven before COVID, families often better school assignments.
 COVID has increased the urban exodus.
 A recent Wall Street Journal op-ed, "Why Orthodox Jews Are Leaving Brooklyn for Florida" is one example of a less understood phenomenon.

-Bartley Danielsen professor of Finance and Real Estate, NORTH CAROLINA STATE UNIVERSITY
+Bartley Danielsen professor of FINANCE AND REAL ESTATE, NORTH CAROLINA STATE UNIVERSITY